frk2/behavioral-cloning/README.md

 - Track 1: Car goes around perfectly and infinitely.
 Car is even able to recover minor nudges while driving :)
 - Track 2: Car goes around mostly perfectly till it reaches one particular cliff towards the end and decides to jump off :(

+Model has been generalized with training inputs from both tracks - track 2 performance was achieved without any steering hacks

 Im sure I can fix this with some more training but I feel I've learnt what I wanted to and feel confident to move on to the next project.

 ##Input preprocessing